NASA-PDS/naif-pds4-bundler/docs/source/30_spice_kernel_archive_preparation_guide.rst

    * validate final kernels

-   * add or modify extra files -- meta-kernels, ORBNUM files, etc.
+   * add or modify extra files -- Meta-kernels, ORBNUM files, etc.

-   * if needed, create the kernel plan file for new release
+   * if needed, create the release plan for new release

-   * check and, if needed, update ``spiceds_v???.html``
+   * check and, if needed, update the SPICEDS file

    * check and, if needed, update the NPB configuration file